rhobot/monorepo/README.md

 ## Features

 1. Each sub-project was created with Vite.
-1. Globally set up Prettier, ESLint, and TypeScript check by placing their settings to the root.
+1. Set up Prettier and TypeScript check globally for IDE by placing the settings in the root.
+1. Set up ESLint "globally" by

 ## Folder structure